A CONSPIRACY REQUIRES EVERYTHING BUT A BACKBONE.

 On September 9, 2024, at 5:30 pm, in the City Council Chamber, the City of Paris, Texas, held a public hearing on a $20-Million Give-Away.
 Entering 2025, transparency is still lacking – even with a new ‘public information officer’.

-Anyway, it was on the same project on which the city was previously prepared to offer “community development” incentives of $7-million.
+Anyway, it was on the same project on which a groundbreaking was celebrated by city planners on March 24, 2004, which, at that time, the city was prepared to offer “community development incentives” of $7-million.

 Many of us have failed to realize that inflation was increasing that fast . . .

 Prior to 1987, Texas cities were not allowed to give incentives to solicit businesses, industry, or other endeavors.
-Then the same foolish voters, who, previously, in 1981, approved local Appraisal Districts to establish a protective barrier for local taxing units, allowed cities to use public taxes for private purposes.
+Then the same foolish voters, who previously in 1981, approved local Appraisal Districts to establish an excuse and protective barrier for local taxing units, allowed cities to use public taxes for private purposes.
 (FYI side note: The state budget in 1977 was $24 billion; today, the current budget is $321.7 billion from all revenue sources.)

 So now, the City is setting the stage to do a $20-million give-away to subsidize development of private property – to create the Forestbrook Public Improvement District No. 1.”

-Behind all the (supposedly) diligently researched and carefully crafted words, it dumps a $20-million debt on taxpayers, which council members will then give to the private limited liability company, Lone Star Planned Developments, LLC.
+Behind all the diligently researched (supposedly) and carefully crafted words to build a blinding mountain of sizzle, it dumps a $20-million- plus debt on taxpayers, which council members will then give to or spend for the private limited liability company, Lone Star Planned Developments, LLC.

-Now, the city doesn’t say it like this, of course; it relies on the sizzle to sell a rotten steak.
-For instance, the hearing was to “accept public comments” and “discuss” the creation of a public improvement district, which the city already intended to approve (they had done their homework, as its where the info came from) – and the hearing was simply a CYA thing.
+Now, the city doesn’t say it like this, of course; it relies on the sizzle to sell rotten meat.
+For instance, the hearing was to “accept public comments” and “discuss” the creation of a public improvement district for 200-homes, which the city already intended to approve (or there would not have been the March 2004 celebration).
+The hearing was simply a CYA thing.

 • Improvements include design and construction, landscaping, streets, drainage, off-street parking, water and sewer lines and services, etc., including other off-site projects that would be a benefit to the property